Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 The epidemic has allowed a long-overdue great retail reset that can help move many merchants into more stable—and potentially more lucrative— territories than ever before.

 In order to obtain long-term and permanent benefits, merchants should continue down the path they started.
-In fact, 2022 may provide a chance to restructure outdated supply chains, slim down inventory management, rethink pricing, recalibrate promotional cycles, and reinvent the physical store.
+In fact, 2023 continues to provide a chance to restructure outdated supply chains, slim down inventory management, rethink pricing, recalibrate promotional cycles, and reinvent the physical store.
 This will almost certainly necessitate significant paradigm-shifting.

 While you reflect with a view toward the future, today marks the start of your future by addressing present-day real-life retail issues.
 Now is an excellent time to take stock of the market in order to discover what separates those who embrace the reset—the leaders—from the rest of the pack.